-For the seventh consecutive year, the University of Pittsburgh at Johnstown has been named to the coveted Military Friendly School list by Victory Media, the premier media entity for military personnel transitioning into civilian life.
-The 2016 Military Friendly Schools list honors the top 15 percent of colleges, universities, and trade schools in the country that are doing the most to embrace America’s military service members, veterans, and spouses as students and ensure their success on campus.
+For the eighth consecutive year, the University of Pittsburgh at Johnstown has been named to the coveted Military Friendly School list by Victory Media, the premier media entity for military personnel transitioning into civilian life.
+The 2017 Military Friendly Schools list honors the top 15 percent of colleges, universities, and trade schools in the country that are doing the most to embrace America’s military service members, veterans, and spouses as students and ensure their success on campus.

 Pitt-Johnstown President Dr. Jem Spectar commented, “To be recognized with this prestigious honor for the seventh year is a tremendous source of pride for the Pitt-Johnstown community.
 We are very grateful for the service of our military veterans and are strongly committed to their success as they transition from their military careers to the classroom, to good jobs in our community, and beyond.”